dogradiwakar/devilsadvocatediwakar/_posts/2018/2018-11-08-Logistic Regression with a Neural Network mindset.md

 # Logistic Regression with a Neural Network mindset

 Welcome to your first (required) programming assignment!
 You will build a logistic regression classifier to recognize  cats.
-This assignment will step you through how to do this with a Neural Network mindset, and so will also hone your intuitions about deep learning.
+This assignment will step you through how to do this with a Neural Network mindset, and so will also hone your intuitions about deep learning...

 **Instructions:**
 - Do not use loops (for/while) in your code, unless the instructions explicitly ask you to do so.